 Segment 3: Cuesta Blanca, as a bowl, is already quite sheltered.
 Clear water flows in the stream.
 Your pick on treating it or not.

 Many paths ascend the bowl on its forward-right slope.
 Once on top of it, follow the valley up and as it flattens, aim for the highest point slightly left until a last slope leads you to Pirca del Indio at 3.8km and 5175m.

 Segment 4: Pirca del Indio is also inside a bowl, but its orientation makes it less sheltered than Cuesta Blanca, so previous climbers have built fortifications.
 To believe whether one of these pircas is actually of Inca origin is up to you.
 At the bottom of the glacier on the northern slopes, liquid water can be found during daytime.

-There are many alternative smaller camp spots between 3800 and 4000m (along the stream, limit of mules), around 4520m (in the middle of a steep slope, no water), between 4800 and 5000m (anywhere flat), around 5300m (on ridge by the ascent track, beautiful but wildly exposed, no snow), around 5350m (by the descent track, not that flat), around 5625m, around 5725m (past a dead animal corpse) and around 6100m (El Diente).
+I have seen alternative smaller camp spots between 3800 and 4000m (along the stream, limit of mules), around 4520m (nice view in the middle of a steep slope, no water), between 4800 and 5000m (anywhere flat), around 5300m (on ridge by the ascent track, beautiful but wildly exposed, no snow), around 5350m (by the descent track, not that flat), around 5625m, around 5725m (past a dead animal corpse) and around 6100m (El Diente).

 See the descent on the GPS track.

 4-season tent and knowing how to rig it properly, especially for wind.
-Snow less of a concern but could be.
+Snow is less of a concern but could be.

 Consider winter hiking boots with strap-on crampons, if they are of sufficient warmth and you can keep them dry a few days in a row.
 Do test before.
 You may save some money over 6000m boots or some weight over plastics.